SriviharReddy/podqueue/webui/README.md

 A Streamlit-based web interface for managing your PodQueue YouTube to podcast converter.

+## Easy Setup for Beginners

+### Windows
+1. After cloning the repository, double-click `setup.bat` in the main directory to set up all dependencies
+2. To start the Web UI, double-click `webui\start.bat`

+### Linux/macOS
+1. After cloning the repository, run `./setup.sh` to set up all dependencies
+2. To start the Web UI, run `./webui/start.sh`

+Then open your browser and go to `http://localhost:8501`

 ## Features

 - Add and remove YouTube channels/playlists